madrilene/eleventy-excellent/src/posts/daily/sneak-peak-saturday-for-2024-08-24.md

 ---
 title: "🔮 Sneak Peak Saturday for 2024-08-24"
+permalink: "/archive/sneak-peak-saturday-for-2024-08-24/"
-description: "Exploring the difference between peak and peek in news coverage with a roundup of Friday's 'quietly mentioned' stories."
+description: "Exploring the difference between peak and peek in news coverage with a roundup of Friday&#39;s &#39;quietly mentioned&#39; stories."
 date: 2024-08-24 17:26:38.225887+00:00
 ---